hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterTimeStart
 A not scaled timestamp of the start of `Chapter` with nanosecond accuracy.
-For `Simple Chapters` arthe start time stamps equal to the chapter markers in the timeline.
+For `Simple Chapters` are the start time stamps equal to the chapter markers in the timeline.

 ### ChapterTimeEnd
 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.